Geometry of particle emission in UrQMD Ar+Sc collisions at SPS energies: Results

 Fig.~\ref{fig:lambda} shows the intercept parameter, or correlation strength parameter $\lambda^*$.
 We denote this parameter with an additional $^*$, as in UrQMD, even after modifying the code to include the decays of the $\eta$ meson, several weak decays are not included (those of kaons, $\Sigma$, $\Omega$, $\Xi$ baryons), and henceforth the pions stemming from the decays of these particles are missing from our simulation.
 These pions would all contribute to the halo (except for those from charged kaons, as these are produced so far out that they are removed from the pion sample in most experimental settings), thus our calculations result in a larger correlation strength.
-Therefore direct comparison to $\lambda$ measurements is not possible.
+Therefore, direct comparison to $\lambda$ measurements is not possible.
 On the other hand, one can estimate the effect of the missing weak decays by calculating how many pions would have been produced had the above particles decayed, taking branching ratios also into account.
-We find that the ``true'' $\lambda$ would be about 92\%-93\% of the obtained value if these decays were incorporated (this fraction decreases very slowly with collision energy in the 13\textit{A}-150\textit{A} GeV/$c$ range).
+We find that the ``true'' $\lambda$ would be about 92\%-93\% of the obtained value if these decays were incorporated, taking into account the yields and branching ratios to pions of the above particles (this fraction decreases very slowly with collision energy in the 13\textit{A}-150\textit{A} GeV/$c$ range).
 This correction aside, investigating the $\lambda^*$ versus $m_{\rm T}$ behavior, a small increase is found, while no clear collision energy dependence emerges.